ETLS 500-599 Introductory and Overview Courses:

 An introduction to the basic philosophy of the statistical tools used to assure manufacturing quality.
 Tools to include: hypothesis testing, regression analysis, analysis of variance, process capability, control charts (SPC), and six sigma.
 Students will conduct and report an industry-based statistical application project.

 ETLS 507 Introduction to Systems Engineering

 This course considers the engineering of both natural and human-made systems as well as the analysis of those systems.
-The principal focus of the course will be relating to the initial creation an development of complex systems.
-In general, this will relate to the development of systems which cross multiple domains of expertise.
 The course will convey to the students the essential elements of systems engineering; including systems thinking, systems analysis, system architecture, the decomposition and re-composition of systems design, risk management, reliability, maintainability and availability, and the coherent structure of a systems view.
-This course will be ideal for any student seeking to expand their current project management skills to enable them to effectively execute large and complex programs, or simply to manage their current projects with a systems view perspective.

 ETLS 508 Systems Design